thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 ---

-Before we start, we need to make a distinction between what is a practice and what is a tool.

 > The difference between a tool and a practice is that a practice only exists when you are doing it.
 >
 > -- Steve Chapman, [Tools versus Practices - Lessons learned from DIY](https://www.canscorpionssmoke.com/2017/11/08/tools-versus-practices-lessons-diy/)

-Tools are very appealing to many engineers because often it is thought that by adopting a tool a practice gets implemented.
+Tools are very appealing to many engineers because often it is thought that by adopting a tool they get the practice for free.
 Though, that is often not true.

 Whereas a practice is *the actual application or use of an idea, belief, or method*.
-It is a codified way of working that might involve some tooling to achieve the practice, but often, it does not.
+It is a codified way of working that might involve some tooling to achieve the practice, but most often, no tooling is required at all.

 ## Definitions

-What follows are some definitions for concepts I will be using through this series.
+What follows are some definitions about concepts I will be using through this series.
 These are commonly used in the Continuous Delivery community but might not be known in the broader communities.

 - **Commit**: In the context of a distributed version control systems, when I say commit I really mean *commit-and-push*.